Martiusweb/asynctest/README.rst

 TestCase and FunctionTestCase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  - Initialize and close a loop created for each test,
+  - Initialize and close a loop created for each test, if the loop uses
+    a selector, it will be updated with a TestSelector object wrapping the
+    original selector (see below),
   - if the test function is a coroutine function or returns a coroutine, it
     will run on the loop,
   - TestCase.setUp() and TestCase.tearDown() can be coroutine functions,